Gislaine-programadora/flamework-gbit/README.md

 Use the command:

+´´´bash
-´´´ npx create-gbit-app "my-project"
+ npx create-gbit-app "my-project"
-                            ´´´
+...

-GBit also comes with an optimized build tool:
+## GBit also comes with an optimized build tool:

+ ´´´bash
- ´´npx gbit-build
+ npx gbit-build
-              ´´
+ ...

 💡 Open Source | Fast | Modern | Developer-Gbit